 An international public speaker, Matt has covered key events such as InfoSecurity Europe and the ISF Annual Congress, focussing on practices at the forefront of cyber risk management and technology leadership.
 Matt’s research into emerging risk practices in the aviation sector was presented by the World Economic Forum at Davos 2020.

-He has been called upon for comment in publications including the Wall Street Journal, the Economist, Computer Weekly, Computing, CSO Online, Information Age, InfoSecurity Magazine, SC Magazine, Insurance Business, Nikkei Asian Review, the BBC Politics Show, BBC News, and regional television and radio – amongst others.
+He has been called upon for comment in publications including the Wall Street Journal, the Economist, Computer Weekly, Computing, CSO Online, Information Age, InfoSecurity Magazine, SC Magazine, Information Age, Insurance Business, Nikkei Asian Review, the BBC Politics Show, BBC News, and regional television and radio.